meng-ke/Scale-Vector-Alignment/README.md

 )
 ```

-Install a PyTorch build appropriate for your hardware before enabling GPU acceleration.
+PyTorch is installed as a package dependency.
+GPU acceleration can be enabled
+when the installed PyTorch build supports the corresponding CUDA or MPS device.

 ---